When to plant Impatiens in Boyd County, KY

 Boyd County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 20 and first fall frost is October 23.

-Boyd County County sits in USDA Zone 7a.
+Boyd County sits in USDA Zone 7a.
 Impatiens grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Impatiens grow in Boyd County County's climate?
+Can Impatiens grow in Boyd County's climate?

 Your Boyd County Garden Planner — Free